cenit-io/eCapi/README.md

 This repo has official reference of the OMNA Commerce API.
 The spec is OpenAPI 3.0.0 (aka swagger).

-The **OMNA Commerce API** is simple connector API to integrate ecommerce sale channels, such us marketplaces and ecommerce platforms.
+The **OMNA Commerce API** is simple connector API to integrate eCommerce sale channels, such as marketplaces and ecommerce platforms.

 An easy way to consolidate orders, synchronize inventory and listing product information to commerce solutions.